Pesticide Handlers, Sprayers, and Applicators, Vegetation

 • Consequence of Error — 45% responded “Very serious.”

-• Structured versus Unstructured Work — 40% responded “Some freedom.”
+• Determine Tasks, Priorities and Goals — 40% responded “Some freedom.”

 • Duration of Typical Work Week — 46% responded “More than 40 hours.”

-• Sounds, Noise Levels Are Distracting or Uncomfortable — 48% responded “Every day.”
+• Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 48% responded “Every day.”

 • Contact With Others — 32% responded “Contact with others about half the time.”

-• Coordinate or Lead Others — 35% responded “Important.”
+• Coordinate or Lead Others in Accomplishing Work Activities — 35% responded “Important.”

-• Very Hot or Cold Temperatures — 42% responded “Once a month or more but not every week.”
+• Exposed to Very Hot or Cold Temperatures — 42% responded “Once a month or more but not every week.”

-• Work With Work Group or Team — 52% responded “Very important.”
+• Work With or Contribute to a Work Group or Team — 52% responded “Very important.”

 • Exposed to Hazardous Equipment — 40% responded “Every day.”